dojot/docker-compose/monitoring/PROMETHEUS.md

 * Resource Metrics;
 * Dashboard Row;

+## InfluxDB

+As ``InfluxDB`` officially allows the integration, the process becomes simpler.
+It is only necessary to declare ``job`` in the Prometheus configuration file to get metrics regarding cloud services to manage, monitor and scale application programming interfaces and microservices.

+Available metrics:

+* InfluxDB Informations;
+* Request for InfluxDB;
+* GO Metrics;

 ## Using the service

 Since we are using Docker, it is natural that we will use its metrics.
 To set the Docker daemon as a Prometheus target, you need to specify the metrics-address in ``/etc/docker/daemon.json``.